Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Sumeet S. Chugh, MD, is an expert in the diagnosis, treatment and investigation of heart rhythm abnormalities.
 He is board-certified in cardiovascular disease and clinical cardiac electrophysiology and an expert in the performance of radio frequency ablation procedures and implantation of pacemakers and defibrillators to correct heart rhythm problems.
 He is also recognized as an expert on the personalized care of patients with ventricular arrhythmias, increased risk of sudden death and the familial arrhythmia disorders such as the long QT and Brugada syndromes.

-Dr. Chugh also directs the Arrhythmia Research Program at the Cedars-Sinai Heart Institute, a translational research group that is focused on identifying novel ways of predicting, treating and preventing heart rhythm disorders; and is supported by research funding from the National Heart Lung and Blood Institute, National Institutes of Health and the American Heart Association.
-He initiated, and continues to direct the Oregon Sudden Unexpected Death Study, a large comprehensive assessment of sudden cardiac arrest in a community of one million residents ongoing for over eleven consecutive years.
-Today, this research continues to shed light on the risk factors, triggers and genetic defects related to sudden cardiac arrest with the overall goal of designing novel techniques for treatment and prevention of this condition.
-Dr. Chugh has published over 250 articles and abstracts in professional journals.
-He is a peer reviewer for more than 15 scientific journals and is on the editorial boards of several, including Circulation, the Journal of the American College of Cardiology, Heart Rhythm Journal, Journal of Interventional Cardiac Electrophysiology, Journal of Cardiac Failure, and Experimental and Clinical Cardiology.
+Dr. Chugh also directs the Arrhythmia Research Program at the Cedars-Sinai Heart Institute, a translational research group that is focused on identifying novel ways of predicting, treating and preventing heart rhythm disorders.
+The program is supported by research funding from the National Heart, Lung and Blood Institute, National Institutes of Health and American Heart Association.
+He initiated and continues to direct the Oregon Sudden Unexpected Death Study, a large, comprehensive assessment of sudden cardiac arrest in a community of 1 million residents ongoing for more than 13 years.
+This research continues to shed light on the risk factors, triggers and genetic defects related to sudden cardiac arrest with the overall goal of designing novel techniques for treatment and prevention of this condition.

 To learn more about Dr. Chugh, please click here.